johnmichaelkuczynski/SUPERCOGNITIVEPROFILER/replit.md

 - June 14, 2025.
 Mathematical rendering system completed and verified working - all modes operational with clean downloads
 - June 15, 2025.
 Removed all markdown formatting from rewrite and homework mode outputs - no more headers, bold text, or markup symbols
 - June 15, 2025.
 Fixed PDF download to strip all markdown formatting using cleanMarkdownFormatting function - math-perfect clean PDFs
+- June 15, 2025.
+Fixed chunked rewriting to treat chunks as unified document sections - no standalone chapter treatment or metadata bloat
+- June 15, 2025.
+Enhanced system prompts to prevent transitional text, editorial comments, and structural annotations for professional output
 ```

 ## User Preferences